- Over half of men between 40 and 70 will experience erectile dysfunction (ED)

 But while many will keep quiet, feeling ashamed or too awkward to broach the subject witha doctor, it’s essential they do.

 That’s because ED isn’t just a problem that affects your sex life.
 It can also be one of the first signs of underlying health problems that may have no other symptoms, including heart disease or type 2 diabetes.

 What’s more, ED can affect self-esteem and lead to frustration, anger and mental health issues.

 The good news is, simple lifestyle changes can sometimes reverse ED.
-Where they don’t, a variety of medical and psychological help is available through a Livi doctor.
+Where they don’t, a variety of medical and psychological help is available, starting with a doctor's appointment.